-*students eligible for the Federal Quota Program = Students must (1) be registered with the CIMC and (2) have qualifying eye health exam information from an optometrist/ophthalmologist or neurologist on file in the district of attendance and a copy submitted to CIMC verifying eligibility of Meets the Definition of Blindness (MDB), or Functions at the Definition of Blindness (FDB).
+*students eligible for the Federal Quota Program = Students must (1) be registered with the CIMC and (2) have qualifying eye health exam information from an optometrist/ophthalmologist or neurologist on file in the district of attendance, verifying eligibility of Meets the Definition of Blindness (MDB), or Functions at the Definition of Blindness (FDB).
 The eye report must be no older than three years from the date of the order.

 Please remember to always use the current version of all forms.